reelyactive/barnowl-hci/README.md

     npm run forwarder

-See our [Run Pareto Anywhere on a Raspberry Pi](https://reelyactive.github.io/diy/pareto-anywhere-pi/#step02) tutorial for instructions on how to run __barnowl-hci__ on a Raspberry Pi as a systemd service on boot.
+See our [Run Pareto Anywhere on a Raspberry Pi](https://reelyactive.github.io/diy/pareto-anywhere-pi/#step02) and [Run Pareto Anywhere on a PC](https://reelyactive.github.io/diy/pareto-anywhere-pc/#step02) tutorials for instructions on how to run __barnowl-hci__ as a systemd service on boot on a Raspberry Pi or PC, respectively.

 Assigning Privileges